Artem Zub

-Artyom Valerievich Zub (Артём Валерьевич Зуб; given name alternately spelled Artem; born 3 October 1995) is a Russian professional ice hockey defenceman for the Ottawa Senators of the National Hockey League (NHL).
+Artyom Valerievich Zub (Артём Валерьевич Зуб; given name alternately spelled Artem; born 3 October 1995) is a Russian professional ice hockey player who is a defenceman for the Ottawa Senators of the National Hockey League (NHL).

 Playing career

+Russia

 Zub played as a youth with Amurskie Tigry Khabarovsk, the junior affiliate to Amur Khabarovsk.
-He made his professional debut with Amur Khabarovsk in the Kontinental Hockey League (KHL) during the 2014–15 season.
+He made his senior debut with Amur Khabarovsk in the Kontinental Hockey League (KHL) during the 2014–15 season, appearing in seven games and registering one assist.
+He split the 2015–16 season between Amurskie Tigy Khabarovsk and Amur Khabarovsk, making 55 KHL appearances, recording two goals and five assists for seven points.
 He was named the KHL Rookie of the Month of October during the 2015–16 season.
-During the 2016–17 season, his third with Khabarovsk, Zub contributed with 9 points in 32 games before he was traded to a powerhouse club SKA Saint Petersburg on 1 December 2016.
-Zub maintained a regular role on the SKA blueline to close out the season.
+During the 2016–17 season, his third with Khabarovsk, Zub contributed with nine points in 32 games before he was traded to a powerhouse club SKA Saint Petersburg on 1 December 2016.
+Zub maintained a regular role on the SKA blueline to close out the season, making 18 appearances, recording one assist.
 In the post-season, he helped the club claim the Gagarin Cup.

-In his final season with SKA Saint Petersburg, Zub set career highs in the KHL with 13 goals and 22 points in 57 games.
+In the 2017–18 season, Zub put up five points in the 36 games as SKA advanced to the playoffs again.
+They made it to the Western Conference finals where they were knocked out by CSKA Moscow.
+In 15 playoff games, Zub added five assists.
+In 49 games for SKA in the 2018–19 season, he added two goals and seven points.
+SKA made the playoffs where they met CSKA in the Western Conference finals and were eliminated again.
+In 18 playoff games, he tallied one goal and four points.
+In his final season with SKA Saint Petersburg in 2019–20, Zub set career highs in the KHL with 13 goals and 22 points in 57 games.
+The playoffs were abruptly ended during the first round due to the COVID-19 pandemic.
+As a result, the KHL terminated the season and awarded the championship based on the season's standings, with SKA coming in second place.
+Zub made one playoff appearance, going scoreless.